 “So love your students; fight ceaselessly against the indifference, weariness and annoyance their faults so easily arouse in you.
 Without closing your eyes to their defects, because you must correct them, keep in mind the same pleasant qualities they have, which deserve your attention.
 Look at the innocence which shines in their peaceful faces and unwrinkled brows, the naivety of their statements, the sincerity of their contrition even though it may not last long, the honesty of their resolutions even though they break them quickly, the generosity of their efforts, even though it is rarely sustained for long.
 Give them credit for the good they do and for the evil they do not do.”

-Staff at Joeys are given opportunities to deepen their appreciation of the Marist Charism through programs such as ‘Sharing our Call’, ‘Schools of the Spirit’ and the ‘Faith Formators Colloqium’ facilitated by the Marist Ministries Office of the Sydney Province.
+Staff at Joeys are given opportunities to deepen their appreciation of the Marist Charism through programs such as ‘Footsteps 1', 'Footsteps 2’, ‘Schools of the Spirit’ and the ‘Faith Formators Colloqium’ facilitated by the Marist Ministries Office of the Sydney Province.

-As a Catholic school the celebration of the Eucharist is central to the life of the College.
+As a Catholic school the celebration of the Eucharist is central to College life.
 There are regular opportunities for the community to come together for prayer and liturgical celebrations.
 These include: